 Dear BHC meeting participant:

-Thank you for your interest in participating in the 2013 Business History Conference annual meeting in Columbus, Ohio.
-This meeting will run from the afternoon of Thursday, March 21, through the dinner banquet on the night of Saturday, March 23.
-This letter duplicates information on logistics associated with travel, lodging, and registration that can be found on the meeting website.
+Thank you for your interest in participating in the 2014 Business History Conference annual meeting in Frankfurt, Germany.
+This meeting will run from the afternoon of Thursday, March 13 through the dinner banquet on the night of Saturday, March 15.
+This version duplicates the email with information on logistics associated with travel, lodging, and registration that was already sent to everyone on the program.
+This information is available online, linked from the 2014 meeting home page.
 This letter also contains updated information about submitting abstracts and papers.
 A current version of the program is now available.
 It will be updated regularly as necessary.
 Please review your listing on the program and email any corrections to BHC web editor Pat Denault, firstname.lastname@example.org.
-Substantive changes (withdrawals, time conflicts, etc.) should be sent to BHC President Ken Lipartito, email@example.com.
+Substantive changes (withdrawals, time conflicts, etc.) should be sent to Program chair Ed Balleison, email@example.com.

 Everyone attending the conference is required to register.
 This includes all presenters, chairs, and commentators, as well as audience members without a place on this year's program.
-The registration fee covers costs associated with holding the conference, including room rental charges, light breakfast in the morning and coffee breaks, and audio-visual equipment.
+The registration fee covers costs associated with holding the conference, including room rental charges, coffee breaks, receptions, and audio-visual equipment.
 Your payment of this fee allows the BHC to afford to hold its meetings.
-Please register on line, using the link from the meeting registration page.
+Please register on line, using the meeting's registration page.

-Presenters will be expected to submit abstracts of their papers for posting on the BHC website by March 7, 2013.
-You can do so using the abstract submission form.
+Presenters will be expected to submit abstracts of their papers for posting on the BHC website by March 1.
+You can do so by going to the abstract submission form at http://www.thebhc.org/annmeet/abstractsub.html.
 In addition, presenters are encouraged to post electronic versions of their papers prior to the meeting.
 Information about submitting your paper for posting before the meeting is available on the abstract submission page.

 The BHC is committed to having each panel reserve adequate time for a spontaneous discussion with the audience.
 This means that the authors of papers must plan on limiting their remarks to eighteen (18) minutes each.
 Discussants are asked to prepare remarks lasting no more than twelve (12) minutes.
 Each presenter should rehearse his or her presentation carefully to ensure that it falls within these time limits.
 Chairs will be asked to enforce these limits strictly.

 If you are participating in the annual meeting and are not a BHC member, we encourage you to consider joining.
+(GUG members also may register at member rates.)
 Members receive discounted registration rates at the annual meetings; student members have registration fees waived entirely.
 Membership includes an annual subscription to our journal, Enterprise & Society: The International Journal of Business History, and regular mailings and emails with news of the BHC and our plans for future meetings.
-Please go to our membership page (http://www.thebhc.org/membership/index.html) for more information on how to become a member.
-New members will be eligible for the lower registration fees at the 2013 annual meeting.
+Please go to our membership page (http://www.thebhc.org/join.html) for more information on how to become a member.
+New members will be eligible for the lower registration fees at the 2014 annual meeting.

-We look forward to seeing you in Columbus.
+We look forward to seeing you in Frankfurt.